gradido/gradido/docu/Concepts/Snippets/1-Blockchain/Connector/interface.md

 - `amount`: amount of gradido as integer with 4 after comma
 - `senderGroupAlias`: only needed for cross group transactions, group alias from sender group
 - `recipientGroupAlias`: only needed for cross group transactions, group alias from recipient group
+- `userRootPubkey`: root public key from user, all his other addresses are derived from this address https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki but with ed25519 keys
-- `currentGroupAlias`: only needed for moving user, group alias from user from where
+- `currentGroupAlias`: only needed for moving user, group alias from where the user is from
+- `newGroupAlias`: only needed for moving user, group alias from the user where they are moving to

 ### Response
 For Local Transactions which happen only on this group